-In Spanish cooking, a la plancha, pronounced ah-la-plahn-chah, means grilled on a metal plate.
-Recipes that are a la plancha are traditionally cooked on a round, flat metal plate, originated in Spain, which is considered to be the first flattop grill.
-A flattop grill is like a griddle but instead of having a square or rectangular shape it is round, which changes the way the heat is distributed.
-The circular shape allows for the heat to spread out in a radial manner and creates a very hot surface.
+In Spanish cooking, a la plancha (pronounced ah-la-plahn-chah) means "grilled on a metal plate."
+Recipes that are a la plancha are traditionally cooked on a round, flat metal plate.
+This device originated in Spain and is considered to be the first flattop grill.

-Plancha griddles are plated with chrome which eliminates any reactions between the food and the metal surface.
+Typically, plancha griddles are plated with chrome.
+This eliminates any reactions between the food and the metal surface.

 Cooking a la Plancha

-Cooking food on a plancha sears the meat or fish better than any other cooking surface can, creating a browned, slightly crispy exterior while sealing in the juices, leaving the interior of the meat or fish moist, tender and juicy.
+Cooking food on a plancha sears the meat or fish better than any other cooking surface can.
+It creates a browned, slightly crispy exterior while sealing in the juices.
+At the same time, it leaves the interior of the meat or fish moist, tender, and juicy.

 - Gambas a la Plancha (Grilled Shrimp Tapas)